-This program includes investment and performance incentive elements.
+Under OBAG 1, this program includes investment and performance incentive elements.
 The investment element implements transit supportive investments in major transit corridors that can be carried out within two years.
 The focus is on making cost-effective operational improvements on significant trunk lines which carry the largest number of passengers in the Bay Area including transit signal prioritization, passenger circulation improvements at major hubs, and boarding/stop improvements.
-For FY2012-13 through FY2015-16, \$13 million annually is available for this program.
+Under OBAG 1 (FY2012-13 through FY2016-17), a total of \$82 million has been made available for this program.

-The incentive program provides financial rewards to transit agencies that improve ridership and/or productivity.
-For FvY2012-13, \$15 million is distributed based on each operator's share of ridership based on final audited FY2010-11 ridership figures.
-For FY2013-14 through FY2015-16, \$15 million is available annually based on the formula distribution described below.
-The program will be evaluated annually following each cycle.
+The incentive program provided financial rewards to transit agencies that improve ridership and/or productivity.
+For FY2012-13, \$15 million was distributed based on each operator's share of ridership based on final audited FY2010-11 ridership figures.
+For FY2013-14 through FY2015-16, \$15 million was available annually based on a formula distribution factoring in ridership increase, passenger per hour increase, and ridership.
+The incentive program is proposed to be discontinued after FY2015-16, as OBAG 2 funding is proposed to be focused on transit capital needs and as the incentive program was generally found to not be as effective as was hoped in incentivizing productivity improvements.